 Helping to change the narrative

-Our mission is to provide life-stabilizing, affordable, permanent Housing + Services for people who live on very limited incomes.
+Our mission is to provide life-stabilizing, affordable, permanent housing with support services for people who live on very limited incomes.

 New Hope’s vision for the future is so much broader than just housing.